 NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

-How The Federal System Works
+How the Federal System Works

 Investigation of Federal Criminal Cases

-Basically, it's the same formula as far as what people get charged with and how sentences are figured out — the same prosecutors, criminal defense attorneys, federal public defenders and other individuals associated with the federal system.
+Basically, it's the same formula as far as what people get charged with and how sentences are figured out — the same prosecutors, criminal defense attorneys, federal public defenders, and other individuals associated with the federal system.

 The prosecutors in the federal system are called Assistant United States Attorneys.